NVIDIA/NVFlare/examples/advanced/psi/README.md

 # Federated Private Set Intersection

 In this example, we will demonstrate the built-in operator for Private Set Intersection (PSI).
-What is PSI ? why do we need it and how to use it ?

 ## What is PSI?